evansb/source-toolchain/README.md

         npm install
         npm run compile

-3. See `package.json` for more build options.
+3. See `package.json` for more build tasks.

 ## Credits

-This project uses RxJS 5 for its reactive API and and Esprima for parsing JS program.
+This project uses RxJS 5 for its streaming API, acorn for parsing JS, and jshint for linting.

 ## Contributors